jkhan2211/Chronic_DiseaseRisk_Predictor/README.md

 | DBSCAN                 | Density-based, finds arbitrarily shaped clusters |      ALH|
 | Agglomerative          | Hierarchical clustering                        | PV |

+## Pre-processing
+It is important to note that while the open-source dataset has already been split into a training and testing components, inspection of the sizes of these dataframes shows that the testing dataset represents only 1% of the training set, which according to data science and model training best practices is inadequate.
+To remedy this issue, we opted to recombine the training and testing dataset to create new training/test dataframes using a 80/20% split of patients.
+'''
+# Basic library imports
+import numpy as np
+import pandas as pd
+import matplotlib.pyplot as plt import seaborn as sns

+# 1. Load the training data
+df = pd.read_csv("/Users/adamhealey/Downloads/Training.csv")
+print("Dataset shape:", df.shape)
+df.head()

+# 2. Load the testing data
+df2 = pd.read_csv("/Users/adamhealey/Downloads/Testing.csv")
+print("Dataset shape:", df2.shape)
+df2.head()

+#look at column names and look to see which is different between the test and training set

+#save the column names of each dataframe to a set
+colSet1 = set(df.columns.tolist())
+colSet2 = set(df2.columns.tolist())

+#use set intersection to find which columns are not in both datasets
+diff = colSet1 - colSet2
+print(diff)
+'''

 ## Exploratory Data Analysis (EDA)

-It is important to note that while the open-source dataset has already been split into a training and testing components, inspection of the sizes of these dataframes shows that the testing dataset represents only 1% of the training set, which according to data science and model training best practices is inadequate.
-To remedy this issue, we opted to recombine the training and testing dataset, and use <pre> sklearn train_test_split </pre> to create a new test dataset from 20% of patients.

 ## 📦 Demo